Grasshopper-Tekla Live Link FAQ

 A: Most Tekla components read in every input at once as trees or lists to be able to perform batch operations when reading/writing guids to file, updating the Tekla model etc. Otherwise execution would be much slower.
 As a side effect the components can't take advantage of Grasshopper's default mapping behavior and instead often resort to flattening every input (and then rebuild the tree structure for the output).

-The workaround when the behaviour seem inconsistent is to craft the input lists/trees to have an equal number of entries, so that they can all be paired off correctly.
+The workaround when the behavior seem inconsistent is to craft the input lists/trees to have an equal number of entries, so that they can all be paired off correctly.
 You can match the length of your inputs (number of input elements in each tree) by duplicating the inputs you need in the smaller trees using the Duplicate Data component, measuring the reference list lengths with the List Length component.
 The Trim Tree component might in some cases be used on the longer tree depending on what level you'd like to match, and sometimes you need to be a bit clever with graftings and flattenings.

-For cetain components like Rebar Group and Component the input matching can be particularly tricky, since these components need to support one-to-one, many-to-one and many-to-many relationships, and each group or component can have multiple input shapes or secondaries.
+For certain components like Rebar Group and Component the input matching can be particularly tricky, since these components need to support one-to-one, many-to-one and many-to-many relationships, and each group or component can have multiple input shapes or secondaries.
 See the question about inserting multiple connections later in this FAQ.

 Back to top